 Story 1: Rate my ride

-We used to have less than 1k app store reviews, and until May 19, 2018, we have more than 30k reviews.
-How we achieved 30 times growth?
+We used to have less than 1k app store reviews, and until May 19, 2018, we have more than 128k reviews (FYI, Airbnb has 136k reviews, Bird has 126k).
+How we achieved hundred times growth?
 The answer is the strategic placement of Apple's native rating prompt.
 Before this native solution existed, we had to take users to the App Store to rate.
 Now with Apple’s solution, users can tap the rating they want, tap submit, and they’re done!

 This solution sounds simple and brilliant, but we need to consider our customer base.
 Where is the right timing we show this prompt that will allow users to engage with it in a positive way?
 After several round user tests, we quickly iterated on the design and decided to create a dedicated in app rate my ride feature to connect with Apple's native rating prompt.
 Below is the basic flow logic: